zhullyb/monyhar/monyhar/docs/mojo_and_services.md

 ## Services Overview &amp; Terminology
-The previous section only scratches the surface of how Mojo IPC is used in Chromium.
+The previous section only scratches the surface of how Mojo IPC is used in Monyhar.
 While renderer-to-browser messaging is simple and possibly the most prevalent usage by sheer code volume, we are incrementally decomposing the codebase into a set of services with a bit more granularity than the traditional Content browser/renderer/gpu/utility process split.